SDP-SPIII-2020/sample-code/README.md

 	Code accompanying the video by Miguel Castro.
 + `DependencyInjection`
 	The code from the session — `HelloWorld`.
++ `DesignPatterns`
+	Further examples of the GoF design patterns.
 + `Functional-Programming`
 	A series of functional programming examples.
 + `InputOutput`